menpo/menpo.github.io/homepage.md

 ## Get Started

 The Menpo Project is written in **Python** and we provide a simple and easy method of installation using [Conda](http://conda.pydata.org/).
 After setting up a Python ``conda`` environment, all the packages of the Menpo Project can be installed as
 ```
 conda install -c menpo menpoproject
 ```
-We _stronly_ suggest you head over to the [installation instructions](installation/index.md) to get started.
+We _strongly_ suggest you head over to the [installation instructions](installation/index.md) to get started.
 We recommend the use of ``conda`` due to the fact that the Menpo Project also includes compiled ``C/C++`` code which may be complicated to compile on various platforms.

 ## User Group and Issues
 If you wish to get in contact with the Menpo developers, you can do so via various channels.
 If you have found a bug, or if any part of Menpo behaves in a way you do not expect, please raise an issue on the corresponding package on [Github](https://github.com/menpo/).

 If you want to ask a theoretical question, or are having problems setting up or using the Menpo Project, please visit the [user group](https://groups.google.com/forum/#!forum/menpo-users).